 We have a particular focus on developing personal, social and emotional skills as this gives the children the best opportunity for success in all other areas of learning.
-A programme of social and life skills linked to the SEAL programme will be delivered across the curriculum, and within tutor time in the Secondary department.
+A programme of social and life skills is delivered across the curriculum.
 Emotional literacy will be used to supplement and support the curriculum, enabling pupils to develop skills of self awareness which will support them in making and maintaining positive relationships.

-All subjects provide opportunities to promote pupils' spiritual, moral, cultural mental and physical development.
-Explicit opportunities to promote pupils' development in these areas are provided in religious education, personal, social health and citizenship education, (PSHCE) PE and the use of Social and Emotional use of language programme (SEAL) across the school.
-A significant contribution is also made by school ethos, effective relationships throughout the school, collective worship, thought for the week, school council and other curriculum and extra curricula activities.
+All subjects provide opportunities to promote SMSC.
+A significant contribution is also made by school ethos and effective relationships throughout the school.
+Explicit opportunities to promote pupils' development in these areas are provided in Religious Education which covered via the area of our World , PSHE, PE, collective worship, thought for the week, school council and other curriculum and extra curricula activities.

 Curriculum development and review

-Curriculum delivery is under constant and rigorous review, each member of teaching staff is responsible for a curriculum area.
+Curriculum delivery is under constant and rigorous review, with each member of teaching staff is responsible for one of the six areas of learning.
 Their role includes developing schemes of work which are accessible motivating and relevant for all pupils.
-These will be monitored regularly by SMT ensuring that they are vibrant and meet the needs of our diverse pupil population.
-An annual curriculum audit will be led by each co-ordinator and will enable to co-ordinator to decide on priorities for strengthening their work and improve standards in their subject area.
+These are monitored regularly by the Leadership team ensuring that they are vibrant and meet the needs of our diverse pupil population.
+An annual curriculum audit and Deep Dive is led by each team, this enables them decide on priorities for strengthening their work and improve standards in their area.

-We recognise that assessment should be at the heart of the curriculum and that it should be continuous and multileveled.
+We recognise that assessment should be at the heart of the curriculum and that it should be continuous and multilayered.

 A range of assessment techniques both formative and summative are built into curriculum delivery.
 Assessment for learning strategies are applied in each lesson and summative assessments are completed at the end of each unit of work.